zjn0505/Pullsh-Chrome/README.md

 # Pullsh
-This is the repository for app pullsh
+This is the repository for app pullsh on Chrome Extension

 You can download it on Android, Chrome Extension, or use the webapp on https://pullsh.me